 Try to create a tension-free and interesting “communication environment” for my child.
 Encourage but do not insist he try to speak.
 Praise his attempts at speech, if only for effort.
 Please know that sometimes my child might not respond or might respond “I don’t know” as a way to help himself get out of a difficult communication challenge.

+Be patient.
+Sometimes the fast pace of others can leave my child out of the experience although he may be able to successfully communicate if others just offer a bit more time and patience.
 Watch for and even create opportunities to help my child make friends.
 It can be difficult for a child with apraxia to “break into” social communication and situations.
 A supportive and nurturing teacher can surely help.
 No child should be lonely and all children need a friend.

 Intervene immediately in any situations that involve bullying or teasing.
 Reassure my child that you are his supporter and advocate and that no teasing is acceptable.